-From Keynote talk given for Sanchi University of Buddhist and Indic Studies, March 1, 2014, 2nd International Conference on Dharma-Dhamma.
+From Keynote talk by Dr David Frawley at for Sanchi University of Buddhist and Indic Studies on March 1, 2014, 2nd International Conference on Dharma-Dhamma.

 Yoga is one of the primary themes and most important practices in all Indic or Bharatiya Traditions along with that of Dharma.
 Dharma refers to the natural, ethical and spiritual laws of the universe, which reflect the underlying unity, harmony and interdependence of all existence.

 Yoga refers to the unity and integration of energies, particularly the unification of the individual with the universe as a whole at the level of consciousness, which is perhaps the ultimate pursuit of Dharma.
 Yoga relates to internal practices to bring peace and harmony to body and mind in order to access a higher awareness that reflects an understanding of dharma.